AJ6CU/sCustomTkinter/README.md

 Scroll speed is controlled by three constants that can be changed globally or per widget.
 If a wheel click moves too far or too little — particularly on macOS, where a wheel mouse and a Magic Mouse report wildly different values — that's what to adjust.

 **See [Scrolling](docs/Scrolling.md)** for the widget comparison, the tuning constants, and how disabling interacts with scroll state.

 ---

+## List Properties

+Several widgets take a list of strings — a table's column headings, a menu's items, a dial's labels.
+They all accept the same three forms: a bracketed list `["A", "B", "C"]`, a bare comma-separated string, or a real Python list.

+The bracketed form is the one to prefer, and the only one that can hold a value containing a comma.

+**See [List Properties](docs/src/ListProperties.md)** for which properties use it and why seven separate parsers became one.

+---

+## Designer Hints

+Notes for working in Pygubu Designer: how images resolve at runtime, what clearing a field does, which widgets can only be selected from the widget tree, and what the light green background means.

+**See [Designer Hints](docs/src/DesignerHints.md).** Skip it if you build your interfaces in code.

+---